-Some developing nations have objected to the work of the NSG because it further divides the technologically advanced nuclear "haves" from the "have nots" and creates additional obstacles to their access to nuclear technology.
-A few countries have turned to suppliers outside of the NSG (e.g., China ) to avoid the requirement for full-scope safeguards on nuclear exports.
+Some developing nations have objected to the NSG because it further divides the technologically advanced nuclear "haves" from the "have nots" and creates additional obstacles to their access to nuclear technology.
+A few countries have turned to suppliers outside of the NSG to avoid the requirement for full-scope safeguards on nuclear exports.
 The emergence of new nuclear suppliers that do not subscribe to NSG guidelines undermines the efforts of NSG members to control the spread of nuclear weapons.